Ken Patera: Personal life

 Patera is the younger brother of Jack Patera, who coached the NFL's Seattle Seahawks from 1976 to 1982.
 He is also the brother of former San Francisco 49ers player Dennis Patera.

 He has been married (and divorced) three times and has two daughters.

 On April 6, 1984, Patera was denied service after hours at a McDonald's restaurant in Waukesha, Wisconsin, prompting the angry wrestler to throw a rock through a window of the building (Patera claims that a former employee threw the rock, but he received the blame).
 He and fellow AWA heel Masa Saito later assaulted the police officers sent to arrest Patera at the hotel where they were sharing a room.
-Sixteen months later, at which point Patera was in the WWF, he was sentenced to two years in prison.rfvideo. rfvideo.
-Retrieved on July 14, 2016.
+Sixteen months later, at which point Patera was in the WWF, he was sentenced to two years in prison.

 In July 2016, Patera was named part of a class action lawsuit filed against WWE which alleged that wrestlers incurred traumatic brain injuries during their tenure and that the company concealed the risks of injury.
 The suit was litigated by attorney Konstantine Kyros, who has been involved in a number of other lawsuits against WWE.
 In September 2018, US District Judge Vanessa Lynne Bryant dismissed the lawsuit.
 In September 2020, an appeal for the lawsuit was dismissed by a federal appeals court.